mdn/translated-content/files/ko/web/html/element/input/index.md

   - : A Boolean attribute which, if present, indicates that the user should not be able to interact with the input.
 Disabled inputs are typically rendered with a dimmer color or using some other form of indication that the field is not available for use.

-    Specifically, disabled inputs do not receive the {{event("click")}} event, and disabled inputs are not submitted with the form.
+    Specifically, disabled inputs do not receive the [`click`](/ko/docs/Web/API/Element/click_event) event, and disabled inputs are not submitted with the form.

     > **참고:** Although not required by the specification, Firefox will by default [persist the dynamic disabled state](https://stackoverflow.com/questions/5985839/bug-with-firefox-disabled-attribute-of-input-not-resetting-when-refreshing) of an `<input>` across page loads.
 Use the {{htmlattrxref("autocomplete","input")}} attribute to control this feature.